Tommy Fallot

 Tommy Fallot (4 October 1844 – 3 September 1904) was a French pastor who is known as the founder of Christian socialism in France.

 Early years

 Tommy Fallot was born on 4 October 1844 in Fouday, Bas-Rhin.

 His grandfather was Daniel Legrand (1783–1859), an industrialist and Christian in Ban de la Roche, Alsace who felt that the gospel message was primarily for the poor and unfortunate, despite their suffering.

-Fallot earn a doctorate in theology in Strasbourg in 1872.
+Fallot earned a doctorate in theology in Strasbourg in 1872.
 His thesis was on "The Poor and the Gospel".

 He spent four years as Lutheran pastor of Wildersbach, near the Ban de la Roche.

 He then left the Lutheran church and moved to Paris, where the Free Church had offered him a position.